9 Essential Tasks Every Homeowner Should Know

 If you’ve ever taken a vacation without adjusting your water heater, you’ve already lost money on this easy-to-master homeowner skill.
 While finding the large dial, usually at the base of your water heater, shouldn’t be hard, finding the correct temperature may be.
 Find out how to find and set the right temperature for your heater here.
 When going away on holidays, turn your water temperature down to avoid the need to maintain the temperature of the whole tank while you’re away.
 Just don’t forget to turn it back up when you get home!

-Fix Leaks and Drips
+How to Fix Leaks and Drips

 Electrical overloads are easily created but can be incredibly dangerous for your home and everyone in it.
 A solid understanding of how the electrical circuits in your home function will not only make you a master homeowner, it will allow you to make as many DIY improvements as you want while maintaining the integrity of your electrical system.
 Here’s how.